YuelongWu/feabas/README.md

 - `thumbnail_mip_level` controls the resolution of the thumbnail by specifying its [mipmap level](https://en.wikipedia.org/wiki/Mipmap).
 The images are downsampled by a factor of two when the mipmap level increases by 1, with mip0 associated with the full resolution.
 The thumbnail should be small enough that each section can easily fit into one image file and the computation be efficient; while at the same time large enough so that there are enough image contents to extract features from.
 In our experience, the thumbnail alignment works best when the downsampled images are roughly 500~4000 pixels on each side.
 The user may target that thumbnail size based on the dimensions of their sections.

--`downsample: thumbnail_highpass`: we observed that for some datasets, applying a high-pass filter before the downsampling step will enhance the visibility of the somata in the thumbnails, thereby facilitating the downstream alignment steps.
+- `downsample: thumbnail_highpass`: we observed that for some datasets, applying a high-pass filter before the downsampling step will enhance the visibility of the somata in the thumbnails, thereby facilitating the downstream alignment steps.
 While we haven't concluded what datasets benefit most from this small trick, our current rule of thumb is to set this to true when working with secondary electron images, and false for images taken with backscattered mode.
 And if the `thumbnail_mip_level` is very small, better to turn the high-pass filter off.

 #### thumbnail matching